emicludo/DevOps-group_s/sla.md

 On a yearly basis, Minitwit API will perform a security audit to identify and address any vulnerabilities.

 <b>4.
 Data Backup</b> <br/>
-Minitwit performs backups of all data every 48hrs.
-The data is stored for maximum 30 days.
+Minitwit performs backups of all data every day 7 days a week.
 In case of data loss, Minitwit will restore the data from the latest backup.

 <b>5.
 Support Guarantee </b><br/>